-For handmade present ideas, Hughenden's volunteer team have created a great selection of countryside products including bird boxes, coasters, bug hotels and wellie racks.
+For handmade present ideas, Hughenden's volunteer team have created a wonderful selection of countryside products including bird boxes, coasters, bug hotels and wellie racks.
 Each one is unique and made from wood from the Hughenden estate.

 Refuel with a festive treat

 Head to the Stableyard Cafe for a festive treat.
 There's a full range of cakes, sandwiches and drinks available, and homemade hot meals are served from 11.30am-3pm every day.